Jbleezy/BO1-Reimagined/README.md

 * COTD: fix bug where director does not do angry anim when he should (happened with upgraded waffe powerup but can't reproduce, might be fixed)
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
-* Add collision boxes near invincibilty spots on maps
-* Moon: fix sliding sound keep playing when off object
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
 * Find out how to get MagicBullet() to not effect players (for starbust QED weapons)
 * Make better last powerup FX
-* Check out box glitch when grabbing a fire sale as the box is moving
-* Make cosmonaut not attracted to Gersch device after hacking Pack-a-Punch
 * Give players the same basic model on Nacht and Verruckt
 * Fix trench gun 3rd person sounds being too loud
 * Add stielhandgranate icon on HUD
-* Fix zombies sounds on classic maps to sound like they are coming from the correct direction
-* Turn off Der Riese easter egg song noises after they have been activated
 * Fix barrel textures on Der Riese?
 (Haven't had it happen again)
 * Find a way to be able to shoot through more than 3 zombies
 * Figure out bug that causes cosmonaut to delete himself occasionally (might be fixed)